 The idea that Westerners can’t hack Vajrayana is common in Tibetan Buddhist circles.
 Some previous commenters expressed this view eloquently and made good points.
 This post is partly in response to them.

-I won’t address those questions in this post.
 Here, I categorize the reasons I’ve heard justifying the view that Westerners can’t hack Vajrayana.
 In later posts, I’ll explain why I think they are only partially true, or mistaken.

 The Western Mindset is an obstacle

 This view says that Vajrayana is incompatible with a Western mindset that typically wants reassurance, certainty and clearly defined answers.
 Practitioners should not expect to know what to expect: they must be prepared to ‘jump in at the deep end,’ rest in a state of ‘not knowing what it’s all about,’ and cope with confusion, bewilderment and groundless experience.
 The Vajrayana learning curve is steep, long and dramatic.
 It requires full immersion into practices that seem complicated and alien.
 This is necessary and is the only way to experience the personal transformation that is characteristic of the path.

 This view says that because Westerners have been raised to expect instant gratification, we are like spiritual babies, without a developed capacity for patience and discipline.
 We will not put in the time and effort without seeing instant results.
 Vajrayana requires a depth of practice, but we are incapable of sustained attention over many years.
 We are spiritual shoppers, grasping for the good stuff from every next tradition we find, picking and choosing according to individual preference, always moving between spiritual options, never settling, incapable of taking the challenge of a long-term commitment seriously.